SLYtiger16/caldavjs-nextcloud/README.md

     basePath: "The absolute path for caldav calls, e.g. /remote.php/dav for Nextcloud", //YES lead "/"; NO trailing "/"
     principalPath: "The relative path where principals can be found, e.g. /principals/users",  //YES lead "/"; NO trailing "/",
-    timezone: "America/Chicago" //sets the default, can be overridden in methods }
+    timezone: "America/Chicago" //sets the default, can be overridden in methods
+    parserLogging: true //toggles verbose logging from the calendar parser }

 caldav.listCalendars({}).then(data => {